Azure/bicep-registry-modules/avm/res/compute/virtual-machine/README.md

   ]
   ```

-### Parameter: `rollbackFailedInstancesOnPolicyBreach`

-Rollback failed instances to previous model if the Rolling Upgrade policy is violated.

-- Required: No
-- Type: bool
-- Default: `False`

 ### Parameter: `sasTokenValidityLength`

 SAS token validity length to use to download files from storage accounts.
 Usage: 'PT8H' - valid for 8 hours; 'P5D' - valid for 5 days; 'P1Y' - valid for 1 year.
 When not provided, the SAS token will be valid for 8 hours.